latel/please-upgrade-git/README.md

 // ...
 ```

-Set in your `package.json` the required Node version
+Set in your `package.json` the required git version

 ```js
 {